North Forest Pines Elementary 2020-21 School Grading Plan

 - If students are unable to log in and/or submit a required assignment within the assigned time frame, schools will follow existing processes for students with 3 consecutive absences (see above).

-- Teachers will not grade students based upon attendance in daily instruction.
-Work completion/submission can be included in the students work habits portion of the report card.
+- Teachers will not grade students based on attendance in daily instruction.
+Work completion/submission can be included in the students' work habits portion of the report card.

-For students at risk of academic failure, our school seeks to provide a prevention/intervention system that promotes successful completion and mastery of work.
-Details of our plan are below.
+For students at risk of academic failure, our school seeks to provide a Multi Tiered System of Support to promote successful completion and mastery of literacy and math standards.

-- Monthly, our grade level PLTs meet with administration and the instructional facilitator to review data to determine if all students are successful with core instruction.
+- Monthly, our grade level PLTs meet with the administration and the instructional facilitator to review data to determine if all students are successful with core instruction.
+Students who are identified as below benchmark through the triangulation of data points, grade level PLTs (involving classroom teachers and essential support staff) will determine appropriate research-based interventions to best meet the needs of students or student groups.

 - Each grade level is assigned a case manager that serves on the intervention team to ensure the steps of the intervention matrix are being followed.
 In addition to the monthly data review, the case managers meet with the grade level PLTs once a month to review prevention and intervention.